NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

 		- online: online on a specific location
 		- distance-learning ((afstandsleren): everywhere, could also be from home )

-- consumer NL-TEST-ADMIN-Offering:
+- consumer nl-test-admin-Offering:
-	- add one of type "consumerKey": "NL-TEST-ADMIN"
+	- add one of type "consumerKey": "nl-test-admin"
 	- duration: int for duration in minutes < to be decided > (see https://github.com/NetwerkExamineringDigitalisering/NED-OOAPI/issues/4)
 	- safety : array of safety measures : "securedComputer", "fixedLocation", "surveillance"
 	- offeringState : we support "active", "canceled" (we expect this attribute to be moved to offering in the next version of the standard)